Ylimegirl/twst-wiki-parser/README.md

 # twst-wiki-parser

-A simple formatter that takes in translators' dialogue and converts it into source code for a new page on the Twisted Wonderland Miraheze wiki.
+A simple formatter that takes in translators' dialogue and converts it into source code for a new page on the Twisted Wonderland Wiki.gg wiki.

 Link: https://ylimegirl.com/twst-wiki-parser/